 Think you might have a passion for creating things to make the world a better place?
 That's great!
-If you want to become an engineer, you have to study engineering in college and earn your degree.
+If you want to become an engineer, you will have to study engineering in college and earn your degree.
 It is also great to get a head start and start experiencing what engineers do before you even enter college.
 But you do not have to want to be an engineer to attend this program.
 All you have to have is a desire to check out something new, make new friends, and explore life on a college campus.

 Yes!
 Students applying do not need to have any engineering experience.
 Not every high school student has had a solid engineering class or a formal background in this discipline.
 Our summer engineering camp for high school students will introduce everyone to the principal areas of study within engineering.

 Yes!
-We have two levels of academic curriculum and the more advanced curriculum is specially designed just for this program by an IEEE curriculum specialist for students with lots of experience, as well as those new to engineering.
+The TryEngineering Summer Institute curriculum is specially designed just for this program by IEEE STEM curriculum specialists for students with lots of experience, as well as those new to engineering.
 In addition to technical knowledge, there is a strong emphasis on communication and working in teams on engineering projects, which are essential skills for every engineer.
 No matter what ability level or experience you have, this program is for you!

 Yes!
 We train our staff to work with students who are having their first sleepaway experience.
 Also, you are not alone!
 There will be many other students who will be sleeping away from home for the first time, some traveling from other states and countries.
 We are here to help with any homesickness, and make sure you have a great first experience.